 Refuse derived fuel (RDF) is a fuel produced by sorting and mechanically processing solid general waste.
 Countrystyle has invested in plant & machinery that involves shredding solid wastes and removing non-combustible materials (e.g. metals).

 The shredded material is then formed into bales which are wrapped to meet the stringent regulatory requirements for transport and disposal at Energy from Waste facilities in Europe.
-Countrystyle also delivers processed loose RDF to Wheelabrator UK’s 525,000 tpa EfW plant located adjacent to Countrystyle’s Ridham facility.
+Countrystyle also delivers processed loose RDF to Wheelabrator UK’s 525,000 tpa EfW plant located adjacent to Countrystyle’s Ridham facility in Kent.